hdShang/arxiv-daily/docs/cs-CL/2025-08-14/papers/250810304v1-yet-another-algorithmic-bias-a-discursive-analysis-of-large-language.md

 ---
 layout: default
-title: Yet another algorithmic bias: A Discursive Analysis of Large Language Models Reinforcing Dominant Discourses on Gender and Race
+title: "Yet another algorithmic bias: A Discursive Analysis of Large Language Models Reinforcing Dominant Discourses on Gender and Race"
 ---

 # Yet another algorithmic bias: A Discursive Analysis of Large Language Models Reinforcing Dominant Discourses on Gender and Race